Here’s everything you need to know about teriyaki sauce. Learn how long it lasts, whether or not you have to refrigerate it, and if it ever goes bad.

 Finally, let’s talk about whether freezing teriyaki is a thing and how to go about it.

 Can You Freeze Teriyaki Sauce?

-- Pour the sauce into ice cube trays.
+- Pour the sauce into an ice cube tray.

-- Stick the trays into the freezer and leave there until the sauce freezes.
+- Stick the tray into the freezer and leave there until the sauce freezes solid.

 - Take the ice cube tray out of the freezer and carefully pop the cubed sauce out of the tray.

-- Transfer the cubes into a resealable freezer bag or bags.
+- Transfer the cubes into a resealable freezer bag.
 Add a label with the name if needed.

 - Put the freezer bag into the freezer.

 This way, you can easily thaw as much teriyaki sauce as you need at a time.